yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

 ## Entities

-First, the image information in the JSON response is going to be modeled.
+In this section, we are going to define the entities representing an image and response obtained from Pixabay.
 Add `ImageEntity.swift` with the following content to `ExampleModel` target.
-To make sure the file is added to the target, right click on `ExampleModel` group (folder) in Project Navigator, and choose `New File...` then `Swift File`.
+To make sure the file is added to the target, right click on `ExampleModel` group (folder icon) in Project Navigator, and choose `New File...` then `Swift File`.
 When Xcode asks targets to add the file to, check only `ExampleModel`.

 **ImageEntity.swift**